DeepRegNet/DeepReg/docs/doc_data_loader.md

 ### Configuration

-We use the following configuration for grouped dataset.
+An example configuration for grouped dataset is provided as follows.

 ```yaml
 dataset: